One of the most daunting things when I first started looking for a gun was…what size bullet to get?

 Bullet Size & Caliber

 For guns, “caliber” means the diameter of the barrel and thus the diameter of the bullet that is going through it.
-Also for terminology sake, “bullet” just means the metal projectile, while the entire thing is called a cartridge.
+Usually in inches or mm.

 Now what you’ve been waiting for…

-Rimfire vs Centerfire
+Rimfire vs. Centerfire

 Common Bullet Calibers

-There’s also a unit of weight called a “grain” which is used to denote the weight of bullets.
-A “grain” is really small since 7000 grains make up one pound.
+There’s also a unit of weight called a “grain” which is used to denote the weight of bullets and gunpowder.
+A “grain” is really small since 7,000 grains make up one pound.